 While these agencies have reported a downward trend in fatalities beginning

-Motor vehicle accident statistics in the United States include:
+Here are 7 surprising motor vehicle accident statistics in the United States:

 32,675: The number of people who died in U.S. motor vehicle accidents in 2014 alone.